-UNIFORM FIREARMS ACT
+UNIFORM FIRMARMS ACT

-Drafted by the National Conference of Commissioners on Uniform State Laws, and by it approved and recommended for enactment in all the States at its Fortieth Annual Conference at Chicago, Ill., August 11 to 16, 1930, with explanatory statement.
-Approved by the American Bar Association at its meeting at Chicago, Ill., August 20-23, 1930.
+Drafted by the National Conference of Commissioners on Uniform State Laws, and by it approved and recommended for anactment in all the States at its Fortieth Annual Conference at Chicago, Ill., August 11 to 16, 1930, with explanatory statement.
+Approved by the American Bar Association Exhibit AliPS.
+789 at Chicago, Ill., August 20-23, 1930.

-The committee which acted for the National Conference of Commissioners on Uniform State Laws in preparing the uniform firearms act was as follows: Joseph F. O'Connell, Boston, Mass., chairman; James F. Ailshie, Cœur d'Alene, Idaho, chairman, uniform torts and criminal law acts section; Jesse A. Miller, Des Moines, Iowa, president, ex-officio; Charles V. Imlay, Washington, D.C.; Charles E. Lane, Cheyenne, Wyo.; George B. Martin, Catlettsburg, Ky.; A. L. Scott, Pioche, Nev.; and Julian O. Seth, Santa Fe, N.Mex.
+The committee which acted for the National Conference of Commissioners on Uniform State Laws in preparing the uniform firearms act was as follows: Joseph F. O'Connell, Boston, Mass., chairman; James F. Ailshie, Cœur d'Alene, Idaho, chairman, uniform forts and criminal law acts section; Jesse A. Millor, Des Moines, Iowa, president, ex-officio; Charles V. Imlay, Washington, D.C.; Charles E. Lane, Cheyenne, Wyo.; George B. Martin, Catlettsburg, Ky.; A. L., Scott, Ploche, Nev.; and Julian O. Seth, Santa Fe, N.Mex.

-Copies of all uniform acts and other printed matter issued by the conference may be obtained from John H. Voorhees, secretary, 1140 North Dearborn

-Street, Chicago, Ill.
+Copies of all uniform acts and other printed matter issued by the conference may be obtained from John H. Voorhees, secretary, 1140 North Dearborn Street, Chicago, Ill.

-AN ACT REGULATING THE SALE, TRANSFER, AND POSSESSION OF CERTAIN FIRE-ARMS, PRESCRIBING PENALTIES AND RULES OF EVIDENCE, AND TO MAKE UNI-FORM THE LAW WITH REFERENCE THERETO with barrel less than 12 inches in length.
+AN ACT REGULATING THE SALE, TRANSFER, AND POWERSION OF CERTAIN FIRE-ARMS, PRESCRIBING PENALTICS AND RULES OF EVIDENCE, AND TO MAKE UNI-FORM THE LAW WITH REFERENCE THERETO

-Section L. Definitions .- "Pistol," as used in this act, means any firearm poration.
+SECTION L. Definitions.-"Pintol," as used in this act, means any fictures with barrel less than 12 inches in length.
+"Crime of Violence," as used in this act, means any of the following crimes

-"Crime of Violence," as used in this act, means any of the following crimes or an attempt to commit any of the same, namely, murder, manslaughter, rape, mayhem, assault to do great bodily harm, robbery, burglary [housebreaking, breaking and entering, kidnapping and larceny].
+"Crime of Violence," as used in this act, means any of the following crimes or an attempt to commit any of the same, namely, murder, manslaughter, rapo, mayhem, assault to do great bodily harm, robbery, burglary [housebreaking, breaking and entering, kidnapping and larceny]."

-"Person," as used in this act, includes firm, partnership, association, or cor-
+"Person," as used in this act, includes firm, partnership, association, or corporation.

 Snc.
-2. Committing crime when armed.-If any person shall commit or attempt to commit a crime of violence when armed with a pistol, he may in addition to the punishment provided for the crime, be punished also as provided by this act.
+2. Committing crime when armed.-If any person shall commit or attempt to commit a crime of violence when armed with a pistel, he may in addition to the punishment provided for the crime, be punished also as provided by this set.

-Sec.
-3. Being armed prima facie evidence of intent.-In the trial of a person for committing or attempting to commit a crime of violence, the fact that he was armed with a pistol and had no license to carry the same shall be prima facie evidence of his intention to commit said crime of violence.
+Sic.
+3. Being armed prima facis evidence of intent.-In the trial of a person for committing or attempting to commit a crime of violence, the fact that he was armed with a pistol and had no license to carry the same shall be prima facis avidence of his intention to commit said crime of violence.

-SEC.
-4. Certain persons forbidden to possess arms.-No person who has been convicted in this State or elsewhere of a crime of violence, shall own a pistol or have one in his possession or under his control.
+Suc.
+4. Certain persons forbidden to possess arms.-No person who has been convicted in this State or olsewhere of a crime of violence, shall own a pistol or have one in his possession or under his control.

-SEC.
-5. Carrying pistol.-No person shall carry a pistol in any vehicle or concealed on or about his person, except in his place of abode or fixed place of business, without a license therefor as hereinafter provided.
+Suc.
+5. Carrying pistol. - No person shall carry a platol in any vehicle or concould on or about his person, except in his place of abode or fixed place of business, without a license therefor as hereinafter provided.